The following announcement was written by Ancestry.com:

 This month, individuals can search the African-American Historical Records Collection and receive free access to Ancestry.com for three days.
 To explore the African-American Historical Records Collection, visit www.ancestry.com/aahistory.

-With 24,000 searchable databases and titles and more than 800,000 paying subscribers, Ancestry.com is the No. 1 online source for family history information.
-Since its launch in 1997, Ancestry.com has been the premier resource for family history, simplifying genealogical research for millions of people by providing them with many easy-to-use tools and resources to build their own unique family trees.
-The site is home to the only complete online U.S. Federal Census collection, 1790-1930, as well as the world's largest online collection of U.S. ship passenger list records featuring more than 100 million names, 1820-1960.
-Ancestry.com is part of The Generations Network, Inc., a leading network of family-focused interactive properties, including MyFamily.com, Rootsweb.com, Genealogy.com and Family Tree Maker.
-In total, The Generations Network properties receive 8.2 million unique visitors worldwide and over 429 million page views a month (© comScore Media Metrix, August 2007).
+With more than 5 billion names and 23,000 searchable databases and titles, Ancestry.com is the No. 1 online source for family history information.
+Since its launch almost a decade ago, Ancestry.com has been the premier resource for family history, simplifying genealogical research for millions of people by providing them with many easy-to-use tools and resources to build their own unique family trees.
+Ancestry.com received more than 4 million unique site visitors and 295 million page views in November 2006 (© comScore Media Metrix, Worldwide, November 2006).